 Contact a Clearwater divorce lawyer at K. Dean Kantaras, P.A. for a consultation!
 Our attorneys have extensive skills and training in collaborative family law.
 K. Dean Kantaras is board-certified in marital and family law by the Florida Bar.

 We have been serving Florida families for almost 25 years.
-To learn about how our firm can manage your collaborative divorce, call us at (727) 939-6113!
+Call us at (727) 939-6113 to learn about how our firm can manage your collaborative divorce!